selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I should see "(.*?)" option by value from radio button group having xpath "(.*?)" not selected Then I should see "(.*?)" option by value from radio button group having css "(.*?)" not selected

+To assert that link is present use following steps

+    Then I should see link present having text "(.*?)"
+    Then I should see link present having partial text "(.*?)"

+    Then I should see link not present having text "(.*?)"
+    Then I should see link not present having partial text "(.*?)"

 Input Steps
 -----------